 Why Café Ético?

-Café Ético is proud to be one of Vancouver's first fairly traded coffee importers, and continues our commitment to fair trade today.
+Café Ético is proud to be one of Vancouver's first fairly traded coffee importers.
 We have consistently paid a higher price that international fair trade minimums, and today have a commitment to pay at least 20% more than the established fair trade base price.

 Café Ético is also thrilled to be starting a three-year project with the co-operatives we purchase coffee from in Northern Nicaragua to help farmers improve coffee production efficiency and quality, and to help co-operatives serve their members better.
 We also worked with the Campesino Committee of the Highlands in Guatemala to help install electricity for the water pump at their coffee processing facility, thereby helping them process more coffee more efficiently.